juanma1982/Multi2OIE/README.md

 pip install -r requirements.txt
 ~~~~

 ### Datasets

 Original data file (bootstrapped sample from OpenIE4; used in SpanOIE) can be downloaded from [here](https://drive.google.com/file/d/1AEfwbh3BQnsv2VM977cS4tEoldrayKB6/view).
 Following download, put the downloaded data in './datasets' and use preprocess.py to convert the data into the format suitable for Multi^2OIE.
+See below:

 ~~~~
 cd utils